AP6YC/AdaptiveResonance.jl/docs/src/man/guide.md

 ## ART Modules

+Every ART module is equipped with several constructors, a training function, and a classification function.

+## ART

+ART modules are generally unsupervised in formulation, so they do not explicitly require supervisory labels to their training examples.
+However, many of these modules can be formulated in the simplified ARTMAP style whereby the ART B module has a vigilance parameter of 1, directly mapping the categories of the ART A module to any provided supervisory labels.
+Without provided labels, the ART modules behave as expected, incrementally creating categories when necessary during the training phase.

+## ART Options

 The AdaptiveResonance package is designed for maximum flexibility for scientific research, even though this may come at the cost of learning instability if misused.
 Because of the diversity of ART modules, the package is structured around instantiating separate modules and using them for training and inference.
 Due to this diversity, each module has its own options struct with keyword arguments.